kopischke/alfred-pushdial/README.md

 The workflow offers two different ways to dial addresses retrieved from OS X’ Contacts store with Alfred:

 1. it defines a custom Contacts action which will dial a number when actioned from Alfred’s contacts viewer.
-For this to work, assign the “Dial” action to phone numbers in Alfred’s Contacts settings (*Preferences » Features » Contacts » Contacts*):
+For this to work, assign the “Dial” action to phone numbers in Alfred’s Contacts settings (found in *Preferences » Features » Contacts » Contacts*):

     ![Alfred Contacts custom action settings](doc/pushdialer-contacts-settings.png)